Samuels-Development/sd-easter/README.md

 TL;DR, Collect Eggs and exchange them for Small, Medium and Large Baskets with randomized Loot in them!

-Preview of sd-christmas (as stated above, it's pretty much the same but with easter-related things) @ https://www.youtube.com/watch?v=9AASphfXmXk
+Preview of sd-christmas (as mentioned above, it's pretty much the same as this but christmas themed) @ https://www.youtube.com/watch?v=9AASphfXmXk

 Please Consider checking out my other work here on GitHub or on my Store & Discord @ https://samuels-development.tebex.io & https://discord.gg/samueldev